jean997/cause/README.md

 ### Important Announcement!

-We have just discovered that there is an error introduced in cause elpd computations using newer versions of the loo package due to a change in the order of the `loo_compare` output.
+We have discovered that there is an error introduced in cause elpd computations using newer versions of the loo package with cause version 1.1.0 due to a change in the order of the `loo_compare` output.

-If you are new to CAUSE please use the most recent github version.
+If you are new to CAUSE please use v1.2.0 or the most recent github version.
 We will issue a new release soon.

 If you have used cause version 1.1.0 or used cause with loo version 2.3.0 or 2.3.1 please do the following steps.

-1. Download the most recent package version from github.
+1. Insall v1.2.0 or the most recent version from github.
 2. Recompute the elpd model table using the `recompute_elpd_table` function.
 ```
 elpd_table <- recompute_elpd_table(res)
 res$elpd <- elpd_table
 ```
 Here `res` is an object produced by running the cause function.
 You may find that the new table and the old table are the same or the sign of the z-score comparing models will flip, changing the p-value.
-These changes should always make the p-value less significant.
+The error only occurred in situations when the sharing model is better than the causal model.

 ### Release Notes:

+#### v1.2.0:

++ Corrected bug that came from re-ordering of loo_compare output in >= 2.3.0.
++ Added function to recompute z-score for previously run analysis.
++ Minor updates to parameter checking in gwas_merge.

 #### v1.1.0: